 For available payment methods and currencies in your location, see Payment options in my country.

 Choose a billing plan for making payments

-Annual Plan: You're billed monthly at a discounted rate.
-To earn the discount, you commit to paying a full year's subscription for a minimum number of user licenses.
-You can purchase more licenses at any time, but you can reduce licenses only when renewing your contract at the end of a year.
-If you cancel service before a year is up, you still pay for the full year.
+Annual Plan—You’re billed monthly at a discounted rate.
+To earn the discount, you commit to paying a full year’s subscription for a minimum number of user licenses.
+You can purchase more licenses at any time, but you can only reduce licenses only when you renew your contract.
+If you cancel service before your contract is up, you still pay for the full year.

 Questions?
 Compare billing plans

-Next, review your plan and check the box to accept the Google Apps agreement.
+Next, review your plan and check the box to accept the G Suite agreement.

 Select your type of billing account

-Next, specify whether your Google Apps service is for personal or business use.
+Next, specify whether your G Suite service is for personal or business use.

-If you select Business and you're a European Union customer, you can specify a valid VAT number that will prevent you from incurring Irish Value Added Tax (VAT) charges (23%).
-For details, see VAT overview and VAT inclusions in costs.
+If you select Business and you’re a European Union customer, you can specify a valid VAT number that will prevent you from incurring Irish Value Added Tax (VAT) charges (23%).
+For details, see VAT overview.

 Important: Choose carefully: You can't change your Business or Individual setting later.